yanecc/vfox-ruby/README.md

 ## FAQ

 - **Why is there a lack of updated versions?** <br>
-To minimize the working requirements of vfox-ruby, vfox-ruby currently uses precompiled packages from conda-forge on Linux and macOS.
+To minimize the working requirements, vfox-ruby currently uses precompiled packages from conda-forge on Linux and macOS.
 You could open an issue in the [ruby-feedstock](https://github.com/conda-forge/ruby-feedstock/issues) repository to remind the maintainers to provide the latest build.
 Once the latest version is available, the plugin will be updated soon.

 - **Are there any dependencies required to use this plugin?** <br>
 On Windows, vfox-ruby uses standalone 7-ZIP archives provided by [RubyInstaller](https://github.com/oneclick/rubyinstaller2/wiki/faq).
 On Linux and macOS, installing Ruby requires no dependencies other than the built-in commands.
-Installing TruffleRuby requires `bash`, `make`, `gcc`, `g++` and `zlib-dev`, For more details, refer to the [dependencies](https://github.com/oracle/truffleruby/blob/master/README.md#Dependencies) section.
+Installing TruffleRuby requires `bash`, `make`, `gcc`, `g++` and `zlib-dev`.
+For more details, refer to the [dependencies](https://github.com/oracle/truffleruby/blob/master/README.md#Dependencies) section.